 Cigarettes are incredibly harmful to the environment, as they contain toxins that can get into the water supply and poison wildlife.
 They do not decompose on their own due to cellulose acetate — the plastic found in cigarette filters — and can take 12 years to break down.
 One Canadian police chief from Victoria issued a driver a $575 fine for violating the Wildfire Act after they threw their lit cigarette out of their car window.
 According to the British Columbia Wildfire Service, factors like still-lit littered cigarette butts contribute to the human-caused wildfires — 40% of all wildfires — in the province.

 In public spaces like parks, the number of ash receptacles has a major influence on cigarette littering.
 More than a third of all cigarette butt litter has to do with the environment, which includes the number of ash receptacles available.
-One study suggests that for every ash receptacle added, cigarette butt littering would decrease by 9% from the 65% initial base littering rate.
+One study suggests that for every ash receptacle added, cigarette butt littering would decrease by 9% in its respective area.
 Additionally, the lack of ash receptacles on your park or other property can lead to higher rates of littering in general.
 Keep litter down and cigarettes off the ground.
 Make sure you have plenty of methods of cigarette disposal, like ashtray tops, readily available.

 6. Include Places to Get Rid of Pet Waste